dotnet/docs/docs/core/compatibility/globalization/5.0/listseparator-value-change.md

 ---
 # TextInfo.ListSeparator values changed

-The default <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> values for different cultures have been reverted to their pre-.NET 5.0 values.
+The default <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> values for different cultures have been reverted to their pre-.NET 5.0 values on Windows.

 ## Change description

-In .NET 5.0.0, the default <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> values for different cultures changed.
-On Windows, the values changed as part of the [Globalization APIs use ICU libraries on Windows](icu-globalization-api.md) change.
-On Linux and macOS, instead of using decimal separators, the values for <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> were also obtained from International Components for Unicode (ICU).
+In .NET 5.0.0, as part of the [switch from NLS to ICU libraries](icu-globalization-api.md), the default <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> values for different cultures changed on Windows.
+The decimal separator for a given culture was used as the <xref:System.Globalization.TextInfo.ListSeparator> value.
+Decimal separator values are obtained from International Components for Unicode (ICU).
+On Linux and macOS, there was no change in <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> values.

-Starting in .NET 5.0.1, the values for <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> are identical to the values in .NET Framework and .NET Core 1.0 - 3.1.
-That is, on Windows, the <xref:System.Globalization.TextInfo.ListSeparator> values are obtained from National Language Support (NLS).
-On Linux and macOS, the <xref:System.Globalization.TextInfo.ListSeparator> values are obtained from the decimal separator values.
+Starting in .NET 5.0.1, the values for <xref:System.Globalization.TextInfo.ListSeparator?displayProperty=nameWithType> are identical to the values in .NET Framework and .NET Core 1.0 - 3.1 on Windows.
+That is, the <xref:System.Globalization.TextInfo.ListSeparator> values are obtained from National Language Support (NLS) instead of ICU (via the decimal separator value).

 ## Version introduced